zoltrain/www/source/blog/2014-09-15-consul-s3-multipart.html.markdown

 in Vagrant Cloud.
 We had received serveral reports that uploading very large Vagrant boxes would fail reliably, and we spend part of last week resolving this issue.
-We use S3 as one of our backing stores, and eventually it was discovered that S3 limits the size of a single object to 5GB.
+We use S3 as one of our backing stores, and eventually it was discovered that S3 limits the size of a single upload to 5GB.

 READMORE